This rare cypress grows to a height of 100

 Callahan.

-in 1898.
-The tree is native to the
+Names: The tree is native to the

-cypresses from Cupressus
+cypresses from the Cupressus genus

-more information, see The
+For more information, see The

 Gymnosperm Database.